diyclassics/diyclassics.github.io/_posts/2012-08-09-bilingual-directions.md

 externalLink: false
 ---

-# Bilingual Classics: A Pedagogical Angle
+# Bilingual Directions in Digital Classics
 Presentation at NEH Institute for Advanced Topics in the Digital Humanities on "Working with Text in the Digital Age" at Tufts University
 August 9, 2012